 Until now, we have discussed the common pitfalls for LDAR, but we want to end by giving you some tips on how to make your LDAR campaigns successful.

 - Use LDAR management software instead of Excel sheets and leak lists to collect and manage all emission data.
-With an emission management platform, it will become much easier to split the product stream in the correct composition ratios, executing mass leak calculations according to protocols, processing repair information and generating emission reports.
+With a cloud-based emission management application, it will become much easier to split the product stream in the correct composition ratios, executing mass leak calculations according to protocols, processing repair information and generating emission reports

 Together we optimize your LDAR campaigns

-In conclusion, there is a lot to pay attention to when performing a high quality LDAR campaign.
-It is realistic to reduce fugitive emissions with 60% to 70%, already within the first year.
-Reach out to our experts to make your LDAR program a success and comply with regulations, optimize your maintenance activities, and report accurate (methane) emission data to stakeholders.
+In conclusion, there is a lot to pay attention to when performing a high-quality LDAR campaign.
+It is realistic to reduce fugitive emissions by 60% to 70%, already within the first year.
+Reach out to our experts to make your LDAR program a success and comply with regulations such as the upcoming EU Methane Regulation, optimize your maintenance activities, and report accurate (methane) emission data to stakeholders.